Climate conscious architecture comes first when thinking about climate crisis mitigation

 - Asian cities will be affected with a linear increase

-- Northern European cities will see a surge in air conditioning and experience this air condition feedback cycle and acting early in urban planning is an effective strategy to cope with that
+- Northern European cities will see a surge in air conditioning and experience this air conditioning feedback cycle.
+Acting early in urban planning is an effective strategy to cope with that

 Climate Resilient Architecture

-So overall: passive cooling, freely offered by nature and leveraged by clever architecture and smart urban planning must come before other solutions.
-Actively using energy will always create heat losses somewhere that adversely affect the environment and cause more warming, hotter heat islands and create the need for even more cooling solutions.
+So overall: passive cooling, freely offered by nature and leveraged by clever architecture and smart urban planning, must come before other solutions.
+Actively using energy will always create heat losses somewhere that adversely affect the environment, cause more warming and hotter heat islands, and create the need for even more cooling solutions.

-Having a solid policy and principles in place that prioritize passive cooling and green architecture, will stall the need to use active methods like air conditioning.
-If a city does not heat up as much, less people will perceive the need to use air conditioning, resulting in less energy use and a cooler microclimate.
-Not only does this increase the quality of living and keeps a city’s contribution to climate change on a minimum, it also curbs heat-related death and illness1.
+Having a solid policy and principles in place that prioritize passive cooling and green architecture will stall the need to use active methods like air conditioning.
+If a city does not heat up as much, fewer people will perceive the need to use air conditioning, resulting in less energy use and a cooler microclimate.
+Not only does this increase the quality of living and keep a city’s contribution to climate change to a minimum, it also curbs heat-related death and illness1.

 There are a number of techniques that support passive cooling.
-None of these are really new, but using them consistently and employing the best available tools - like microclimate simulations - can make a huge difference and prevent a runaway-process of air condition cooling: use shading, evaporative cooling from plants, “green” architecture as much as possible, use surfaces with high albedo (mediterranean towns are white for a reason), ensure good ventilation to create cool summer breezes (with the added benefit that also the perceived temperture will be lower) and air conditioning / active energy solutions only as last possibility.
+None of these are really new, but using them consistently and employing the best tools available - such as microclimate simulations - can make a huge difference and prevent a runaway-process of air conditioning cooling: use shading, evaporative cooling from plants and “green” architecture as much as possible, use surfaces with high albedo (Mediterranean towns are white for a reason), ensure good ventilation to create cool summer breezes (with the added benefit that the perceived temperature will also be lower) and use air conditioning / active energy solutions only as the last possibility.

-If you actively use energy at all, do it in a way that keeps the movement and amount of energy at a minimum: Use automated shading first, then fans and only then air conditioning.
-In all cases source the electricity locally eg. via rooftop PV and small-scale wind energy to minimize grid losses, though even with that, the fundamental thermodynamics described above applies.
+If you must actively use energy, do it in a way that keeps the movement and amount of energy to a minimum: Use automated shading first, then fans and only then air conditioning.
+In all cases, source the electricity locally, e.g. via rooftop PV and small-scale wind energy to minimize grid losses - though even with that, the fundamental thermodynamics described above apply.